Rel1ct0/Convert2FortiGate/README.md

-# ASA2FortiGate
+# Convert2FortiGate
-Converts ASA config to FortiGate
+Converts firewall config to compatible FortiGate if possible